-Britain’s Boris Johnson comes to America to push for ambitious climate commitments — and to make nice with Biden
+U.K’s Boris Johnson comes to America to push for climate commitments — and make nice with Biden

-The world today is well short of that goal and Johnson has his work cut out for him.

-A stinging assessment last week by the U.N. of action plans submitted so far by 191 countries found that global emissions were set to rise by 16 percent by 2030 — putting the planet on track to warm by a “catastrophic” 4.9 degrees Fahrenheit by the end of the century.

-On Monday, Johnson chaired an important closed-door roundtable discussion at the United Nations, alongside U.N.
+On Monday, Johnson chaired a closed-door roundtable discussion at the United Nations, alongside U.N.
 Secretary General António Guterres, where he urged the assembled world leaders to increase their financial commitments and emissions targets.

 “Too many major economies — some represented here today, some absent — are lagging too far behind,” Johnson told the group.
 “You can look away, you can do the minimum, you can hope that if you feed the crocodile enough it will devour you last.
 Or you can show leadership.”

+The world is also well short of the goal of limiting future warming to 1.5 degrees Celsius (3.6 Fahrenheit) compared with preindustrial levels.

+A stinging assessment last week by the United Nations of action plans submitted so far by 191 countries found that global emissions were set to rise by 16 percent by 2030 — putting the planet on track to warm by a “catastrophic” 4.9 degrees Fahrenheit by the end of the century.

-Leaders of small island nations and the least developed countries were not shy about pushing Johnson to get wealthiest countries to do more.
+In New York, leaders of small island nations and the least developed countries were not shy about pushing Johnson to get the wealthiest countries to do more.

-“For us, it is inexplicable the world isn’t taken action, and it suggests we in small islands are to remain dispensable and remain invisible,” Barbados Prime Minister Mia Mottley told Johnson, according to a participant in the room.
+“For us, it is inexplicable the world isn’t taking action, and it suggests we in small islands are to remain dispensable and remain invisible,” Barbados Prime Minister Mia Mottley told Johnson, according to a participant in the room.

-She noted that the G-20 countries, including Britain, are responsible for 80 percent of global greenhouse gas emissions, and the other 170 countries combined emit the remaining 20 percent.
-That means that robust efforts from a handful of key nations could put the world on much better footing.
+She noted that the Group of 20 countries, including Britain, are responsible for 80 percent of global greenhouse gas emissions, and that the other 170 countries combined emit the remaining 20 percent.
+That means that robust efforts from a handful of key nations could put the world on a much better footing.

-“Prime Minister Boris Johnson, I studied in Britain, and on the tube there was always a notice: ‘mind the gap,’” she said, referring the step between the train and platform.
+“Prime Minister Boris Johnson, I studied in Britain, and on the Tube there was always a notice: ‘Mind the gap,’ ” she said, referring to the step between the train and platform.
 “And today, we must ‘mind the gap’ — the gap is too large.”

 Robert Falkner, research director of the Grantham Research Institute on Climate Change and the Environment at the London School of Economics, said this is Johnson’s moment — “his opportunity to inject high-level energy into the talks.”

-Falkner said that “the U.K.’s job as host of COP is to go around and say to leaders, thanks for what you’ve promised, but you have to do a little more.”
+Falkner said that “the U.K.’s job as host of COP is to go around and say to leaders, thanks for what you’ve promised but you have to do a little more.”

-He said that Johnson was hitting stiff resistance from countries such as China, now one of the world’s top emitters, which finds it difficult to quit its reliance on coal.
+He said Johnson was hitting stiff resistance from countries such as China, now one of the world’s top emitters, which finds it difficult to quit its reliance on coal.

 Christopher Meyer, Britain’s former ambassador to the United States, told The Washington Post that Johnson has come to America very uncertain if the groundwork for a successful Cop26 has been laid.